 Further communication techniques include limiting environmental distractions such as radio or television when conversing, speaking slowly and clearly in short simple sentences, repeating something if it isn’t understood the first time, waiting patiently for responses, and always using adult language and tone.
 Also, if you are both having a difficult time with a conversation or task, moving on to something else and trying again later can work.
 Mood, time of day, fatigue, and frustration can all contribute to communication abilities.

-At Senior Living Residences, staff members receive specific training about communicating with someone who has Alzheimer’s disease.
-The Compass Memory Support Neighborhoods are designed with specific programs to promote positive communication throughout the day for individuals with Alzheimer’s disease.
+Sometimes when dementia progresses to the point where family caregiving is no longer possible, people choose to have their loved one move to a more supportive living environment that serves the dementia population.
+At these communities the staff members receive specific training about communicating with someone who has Alzheimer’s disease.
+At my company’s Compass Memory Support Neighborhoods we have intensive communication training, as well as specific programs that promote positive communication throughout the day for individuals with Alzheimer’s disease.